awsdocs/amazon-ecs-developer-guide/doc_source/docker-volumes.md

 ## Specifying a Docker volume in your Task Definition<a name="specify-volume-config"></a>

 Before your containers can use data volumes, you must specify the volume and mount point configurations in your task definition\.
 This section describes the volume configuration for a container\.
-For tasks that use a Docker volume, specify a `DockerVolumeConfiguration`\.
+For tasks that use a Docker volume, specify a `dockerVolumeConfiguration`\.
 For tasks that use a bind mount host volume, specify a `host` and optional `sourcePath`\.

 The task definition JSON shown below shows the syntax for the `volumes` and `mountPoints` objects for a container\.